 Select First Session online courses available (May 24th - June 30th)

-Tufts Summer Study is the university’s summer precollege program for high school juniors (class of 2019) and seniors (class of 2018).
-With five enrollment options, your student has an opportunity to engage in college-level study in the summers before college.
-We think Tufts is the perfect setting for high achieving precollege students to try their hand at a program or college course.
+Tufts Pre-College Program is the university’s summer program for rising high school juniors and seniors.
+High schoolers may enroll in Undergraduate Courses and / or in one of our four Pre-College Courses, designed with a high school experience in mind.
+With either option (or both!), your student has an opportunity to engage in college-level study in the summers before college.
+With its beautiful campus just outside of Boston, Tufts is the perfect setting for high-achieving high school students to enjoy and learn from the college experience.

 YTufts Summer Study is the university’s summer precollege program for high school juniors (class of 2019) and seniors (class of 2018).
 With five enrollment options, your student has an opportunity to engage in college-level study in the summers before college.
 We think Tufts is the perfect setting for high achieving precollege students to try their hand at a program or college course.